Ukrainian language: In the Cossack Hetmanate and Tsarist Russia until 1800

-After the Treaty of Pereyaslav, Ukrainian high culture went into a long period of steady decline.
-In the aftermath, the Kyiv-Mohyla Academy was taken over by the Russian Empire and closed down later in the 19th century.
+The 1654 Pereiaslav Agreement between Cossack Hetmanate and Alexis of Russia divided Ukraine between the Polish–Lithuanian Commonwealth and the Tsardom of Russia.
+During the following century, both monarchies became increasingly intolerant of Ukrainian own cultural and political aspirations.
+Ukrainians found themselves in a colonial situation.
+The Russian centre adopted the name Little Russia for Ukraine and Little Russian for the language, an expression that originated in Byzantine Greek and may originally have meant "old, original, fundamental Russia", and had been in use since the 14th century.
+Ukrainian high culture went into a long period of steady decline.
+The Kyiv-Mohyla Academy was taken over by the Russian Empire.
 Most of the remaining Ukrainian schools also switched to Polish or Russian in the territories controlled by these respective countries, which was followed by a new wave of Polonization and Russification of the native nobility.
 Gradually the official language of Ukrainian provinces under Poland was changed to Polish, while the upper classes in the Russian part of Ukraine used Russian.